jayokeyo/alx-system_engineering-devops/0x19-postmortem/README.md

 * 29/06/2023 04:50 PM (UTC+2) - W.N completes preliminary investigations on iPG and reports his findings.
 Most transactions are failing on the first reply and wait worker.
 * 29/06/2023 05:00 PM (UTC+2) - A. M. and J. T. approve the request to restart iPG, including the OS and DBs.
-* 29/06/2023 05:05 PM (UTC+2) - iPG is restarted and services and services are restored to normal.
+* 29/06/2023 05:05 PM (UTC+2) - iPG is restarted and services are restored to normal.
 Team remains on
 call to monitor services.
 * 29/06/2023 07:00 PM (UTC+2) - Incident reoccurs.
 * 29/06/2023 07:10 PM (UTC+2) - Incident is escalated to 2nd line and 3rd line support engineers.
 OS standby engineer